-Our work over the last three calendar years has resulted in a 48.4% reduction in Occupational Safety and Health Administration ("OSHA") recordable injuries throughout MSC.
-In calendar year 2020, the Company's OSHA Total Recordable Incident Rate was 1.01 and the Company's OSHA Lost Time Incident Rate was 0.48 based upon the number of incidents per 100 associates (or per 200,000 work hours).
-The Company's rates fall well below the Total Recordable Incident Rate and the Lost Time Incident Rate of the North American Industry Classification System, which were 2.20 and 0.70, respectively.
-The success of our Safety Leadership System was additionally validated through the completion and recertification to the ISO 45001 Standard in our Columbus, Ohio customer fulfillment center.
+In calendar year 2021, the Company's Occupational Safety and Health Administration ("OSHA") Total Recordable Incident Rate was 1.09 and the Company's OSHA Lost Time Incident Rate was 0.62 based upon the number of incidents per 100 associates (or per 200,000 work hours).
+The Company's rates fall well below the Total Recordable Incident Rate and the Lost Time Incident Rate of the North American Industry Classification System, which were 2.20 and 0.90, respectively.
+The success of our Safety Leadership System was additionally validated through the completion and re-certification to the ISO 45001 Standard in our Columbus, Ohio customer fulfillment center in calendar year 2020.
 We are expanding our efforts to achieve ISO 45001 certification throughout the supply chain network in the coming years.